OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SoftwareTesting.rst

 If the jeroo has a flower while facing north OR sees a net ahead of it, this if statement will trigger.
 Notably, if the jeroo only has a flower the logical AND will force the statement ``caroline.isFacing(NORTH) && caroline.hasFlower()`` to be false.
 Thus, the jeroo would have to see a net ahead for this if statement to trigger.

 Logical NOT can also negate a compound statement.

  .. code-block:: java

    if (!(caroline.isFacing(NORTH) && caroline.hasFlower()))

-Remember, for ``caroline.isFacing(NORTH) && caroline.hasFlower()`` to be true, the
+Remember, for ``caroline.isFacing(NORTH) && caroline.hasFlower()`` to be true,
-jeroo must have a flower and be facing North.
-Writing ``!(caroline.isFacing(NORTH) && caroline.hasFlower())`` will be true as long as the compound condition within the parentheses is false.
+the jeroo must have a flower and be facing North.
+Writing ``!(caroline.isFacing(NORTH) && caroline.hasFlower())`` will be true
+as long as the compound condition within the parentheses is false.

 When looking at these sort of complex operations, it is easy to get mixed up.
-When considering negated compound conditions re-writing them  according **De Morgan’s laws** may be helpful to you:
+When considering negated compound conditions re-writing them  according **De Morgan's laws** may be helpful to you:

 * ``!(A && B)`` is the same as ``!A || !B``
 * ``!(A || B)`` is the same as ``!A && !B``